NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 if the focal length or lens distortion are not accurately known.

-In this case it is possible to borrow more accurate information from the reference DEM (see details below).
+In this case it is possible to borrow more accurate information from the reference DEM.
 The option for this is ``--heights-from-dem``.
 An additional control is given, in the form of the option ``--heights-from-dem-uncertainty`` (1 sigma, in meters).
 The smaller its value is, the stronger the DEM constraint.
 This value divides the difference between the triangulated points being optimized and their initial value on the DEM when added to the cost function (:numref:`how_ba_works`).

 The option ``--heights-from-dem-robust-threshold`` ensures that these weighted differences plateau at a certain level and do not dominate the problem.
 The